 Capacity: 1.2 qt (1,200 ml)

 Weight: 6.6 lbs (3 kg) – not including the trivet

-Material: Clay Producer: Nagatani-en Origin: Iga, Japan Included in the package: Donabe (bowl and outer lid), metal grate (x 3 for large, x 2 for small or mini), ceramic trivet, 3.5 oz (100 g) bag sakura (cherry blossom) wood smoke chips, and English instruction sheet.
+Material: Clay Producer: Nagatani-en Origin: Iga, Japan Included in the package: Donabe (bowl and outer lid), metal grate (x 3 for large, x 2 for small), ceramic trivet, 3.5 oz (100 g) bag sakura (cherry blossom) wood smoke chips, and English instruction sheet.

 Usage and Care

 Ideal for gas stove top use.
 This donabe is not suitable for electric or induction cooktop.